 This mark example was seen on a piece confirmed as genuine Roseville.
 Note how the "s" has a definite slant in this mark, unlike the one shown in the previous slide.
 While the way the "s" takes shape is not always an indicator of a mark being authentic, it is one important clue.

-Note: There are also genuine Roseville pieces that are not marked.
+Note that there are also genuine Roseville pieces that are not marked.
 The overall quality of the mold, decor, and glaze must be examined to determine authenticity in these pieces.

 Reproduction Roseville Wall Pocket

 This wall pocket is not a genuine piece, although it was spotted at the big flea market in Warrenton, Texas simply tagged as "Roseville" with a marked price of $75.
-See the next slide for a closer look at the glaze and the way the piece is decorated, which offer clues to authenticity.Continue to 5 of 9 below.

 Roseville Reproduction Wall Pocket Detail